Hurricane Matthew kills almost 900 in Haiti before hitting U.S.

 "It sounded like a jet plane coming over.
 I was scared," said Walker as he stood in front of the battered remains of the two-story building..

-After passing near or over the coast of Georgia it was on a track that would put it near or over South Carolina on Saturday.
+After passing near or over the coast of Georgia it was on a track that would put it near or over South Carolina later on Saturday.
 Though gradually weakening, it was forecast to remain a hurricane until it begins moving away from the U.S. Southeast on Sunday, the NHC said.

 RELUCTANT TO LEAVE